 Automatic radionuclide event screening

-To filter out the results, samples are categorized in five groups according to the identified radionuclides.
+To filter the results, samples are categorized in five groups according to the identified radionuclides.
 Radionuclides in the first two category groups are radioactive substances originating from natural sources.

 A level 5 sample is therefore automatically sent to two of the 16 radionuclide laboratories for further analysis.
-While the initial analysis at station level takes only 24 hours, the specialized laboratories perform a very thorough review with highly specialized equipment which can take seven days.
+While the initial analysis at station level takes only 24 hours, the specialized laboratories perform a very thorough review with highly specialized equipment that can take seven days.

-The relative quantities of different isotopes detected in a sample analysis can provide information about the time of an explosion and possibly about the environment in which the explosion took place, i.e. underwater, in the air or underground.
+The relative quantities of different isotopes detected in a sample analysis can provide information about the time of an explosion and possibly about the environment in which the explosion took place, i.e. under water, in the air or underground.

 Radionuclide noble gases

-Some monitoring stations with noble gas technology employ the same detection method as that used by radionuclide particulate stations and send gamma ray spectra of daily measured samples.
+Some monitoring stations with noble gas technology employ the same detection method as that used by radionuclide particulate stations, and send gamma ray spectra of daily measured samples.
 Other stations use a different method of measuring the radionuclide noble gases contained in a sample by looking at the combined beta and gamma radiation.